Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

-\begin{result}[Complexity-induced misreporting] As preference complexity increases—from lexicographic to separable or nonseparable—choice accuracy decreases and Kendall distance increases significantly.
-We find no robust statistical difference between SEP and COMP. \end{result}
+\begin{result}[Preference complexity] Reports are more accurate in LEX than in SEP or COMP: choice accuracy is higher and Kendall distance lower, in every treatment.
+We do not find a robust difference between SEP and COMP. \end{result}